 A powerful earthquake in Morocco has killed more than 800 people, government says

 MARRAKECH, Morocco — A rare, powerful earthquake struck Morocco late Friday night, killing more than 800 people and damaging buildings from villages in the Atlas Mountains to the historic city of Marrakech.
-The toll was expected to rise as rescuers struggled to reach the remote areas hit hardest.
+But the full toll was not known as rescuers struggled to get through boulder-strewn roads to the remote mountain villages hit hardest.

-People woken by the quake ran into the streets in terror and disbelief.
-State television showed people clustered in the streets of Marrakech late at night, afraid to go back inside buildings that might still be unstable.
+"The problem is that where destructive earthquakes are rare, buildings are simply not constructed robustly enough to cope with strong ground shaking, so many collapse resulting in high casualties," said Bill McGuire, professor emeritus of geophysical and climate hazards at University College London.
+"I would expect the final death toll to climb into the thousands once more is known.
+As with any big quake, aftershocks are likely, which will lead to further casualties and hinder search and rescue."

-Emergency workers looked for survivors in the rubble of buildings, their reflective yellow vests glowing in the dark.
-A hole gaped in the side of a home, and a car was nearly buried by the chunks of a collapsed building in other images broadcast by local media.
+In a sign of the huge scale of the disaster, Morocco's King Mohammed VI ordered the armed forces to mobilize air and land assets, specialized search and rescue teams and a surgical field hospital, according to a statement from the military.
+But despite an outpouring of offers of help from around the world, the Moroccan government had not formally asked for assistance, a step required before outside rescue crews could deploy.

-In Marrakech, the famous Koutoubia Mosque, built in the 12th century, suffered damage, but the extent was not immediately clear.
+In Marrakech, the famous Koutoubia Mosque, built in the 12th century, was damaged, but the extent was not immediately clear.
 Its 69-meter (226-foot) minaret is known as the "roof of Marrakech."
 Moroccans also posted videos showing damage to parts of the famous red walls that surround the old city, a UNESCO World Heritage site.

 At least 820 people died, mostly in Marrakech and five provinces near the quake's epicenter, and another 672 people were injured, Morocco's Interior Ministry reported Saturday morning.
 Of the injured, the ministry wrote, 205 were seriously hurt.